jpetitcolas/jpetitcolas.github.com/_posts/2014-11-27-creating-json-web-token-in-javascript.md

 * Free set of claims embedding whatever you want: username, email, roles, expiration date, etc.
 * Signature ensuring data integrity

-## Forging a JSON Web Token in JavaScript
+## Creating a JSON Web Token in JavaScript

 JSON Web Tokens may be resumed by the following equations: